Penrose-Rindler equation and horizon thermodynamics of stationary black holes: Thermodynamics of stationary black holes within the NP formalism

 One could arbitrarily define an effective matter pressure $\tilde{P} = P \frac{V_\theta}{\tilde{V}}$ by introducing an effective volume $\tilde{V}$ so that the Smarr formula \eqref{ASS} reads

 such that $\tilde{P}$ and $\tilde{V}$ are the conjugate variables, with $\tilde{V}$ a properly defined volume.
 The analysis of an effective equation of state of the form $\tilde{P} = \tilde{P}(\tilde{n}, T)$, with $\tilde{n} = \bar{N} / \tilde{V}$ and $\bar{N} = N / 6$, would be now possible.
-The alternatives encountered to perform this study are two.
+This study can be conducted through two alternatives approaches.
 One could identify the effective volume with a concrete volume for rotating black holes, for example, invoking the geometric or thermodynamic volume.
-Afterwards, the analysis of the resulting equation of state can be done with the by-hand-introduced volume.
+Afterward, the analysis of the resulting equation of state can be done with the by-hand-introduced volume.
 This is the approach followed in \cite{Hansen:2016wdg}, but no microscopic considerations in terms of the horizon degrees of freedom were given that work.
 Another approach could be deriving the effective black hole volume such that the corresponding effective pressure satisfies the desired equation of state, for instance, the same van der Waals-like equation as for nonrotating black holes.
 Although effective, perhaps such equations of state are susceptible to emerge from an ensemble of spacetime atoms representing the holographic degrees of freedom of a rotating black hole.
 This was also the philosophy behind the van der Waals-like equation of state proposed for the Kerr--Newman solution specifically in \cite{Villalba:2020acp}.

 The above alternatives are interesting but seem somehow naive and do not follow the spirit of horizon thermodynamics.
-We revisit this in the following motivated by the new perspective provided by the GHP formalism.
+We revisit this in the following, motivated by the new perspective provided by the GHP formalism.